tytydraco/yessleep/out/Looking_For_Somebody_To_Exorcise_The_Guinea_Pigs_At_My_Pet_Store.md

 The first strange thing happened at around 10:30am when a disheveled man entered the store with what I can only describe as “a haram of three gangly crack smoking women” and asked for two hundred and thirty seven spiders.

 I felt my blood pounding through the veins of my neck and remembered my breathing exercises.
 Its not like I'm all that judgmental towards people.
 The inevitability of talking to just about any stranger makes me begin to panic uncontrollably, and I was already on such thin ice with uncle Sal that I was horrified about messing something up.
-He had said something about firing me after my stupid shaky hands had led to something of an incident the week prior involving the deaths of several rare fish.
+He had said mentioned firing me after my stupid shaky hands had led to something of an incident the week prior involving the deaths of several rare fish.

 “What's your name?” the man growled.